Customers pre-ordering latest iPad will have to wait

-(Reuters) - People pre-ordering Apple Inc’s (AAPL.O) new iPad to avoid the release-day crowds at the company’s retail stores will have to wait longer to get their hands on the devices.
+March 10 (Reuters) - Consumers planning to pre-order Apple Inc’s new iPad to avoid the release-day crowds at the company’s retail stores will have to wait a little longer to get their hands on one of the devices.

-The latest version of the company’s tablet, which was unveiled this week, is set to hit shelves next Friday.
+The latest version of the company’s tablet, which was unveiled on Wednesday, is scheduled to hit shelves on March 16.

-But tablets pre-ordered online will not ship to buyers until the following Monday, March 19, according to the company’s website.
+But tablets pre-ordered online won’t ship to buyers until March 19, according to the company’s website.

-Earlier in the week, Apple had promised the newest tablet would arrive at customers’ homes on the launch date.
+The Wall Street Journal reported in Saturday’s edition that Apple’s website had earlier promised the newest tablet would arrive at customers’ homes on the launch date.

-Trudy Miller, an Apple spokeswoman, said the change was made because customer response to the new iPad had been “off the charts,” quickly exhausting the supply set aside for pre-order and delivery by March 16.

 Apple’s new product releases are some of the hottest events on the tech calendar, scrutinized by investors, the media and industry insiders alike.

-To the company’s devoted fans, who vie to be the first to own the latest device, a three-day delay would be an eternity and could add to the crowds at the company’s retail stores.
+To the company’s hard-core fans, who vie to be the first to own the latest device, a three-day delay would be an eternity and could add to the crowds and chaos at the company’s retail stores.

 In January, enraged Chinese shoppers pelted Apple’s flagship Beijing store with eggs and shoving matches broke out with police after customers were told the store would not begin sales of the iPhone 4S as scheduled.